moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 — *complexity is categorised into two types: introduced and natural.
 Introduced complexity is introduced (sheesh) by libraries, frameworks, languages, paradigms, etc. Natural complexity is inherent in the platform itself and is designed to solve fundamental problems of the domain.
 A good engineer will reduce the introduced complexity and try to accept and deal with the natural complexity.
 Please stop hiding from natural complexity and start respecting your platform already.

 > A quick note on Svelte again: Rich Harris has put out an excellent video on [what's the deal with getters and setters](https://www.youtube.com/watch?v=NR8L5m73dtE&ab_channel=RichHarris) in which he responds to some people's concerns about Svelte's new approach to reactivity.
 But the only thing that wasn't sufficiently addressed was the «I have to write more code» take.
-The ultimate goal is not to write as little code as possible, but to write as little code as is necessary to explicitly describe the intent of your application.
+The ultimate goal is not to write as little code as possible, but to write as little code as necessary to explicitly describe the intent of your application.
 If the only thing the technology attracts/offers is "simplicity", then you're trying to sweep important nuances under the rug.
 You will still encounter them in the future, but from a different angle.

 Sorry, but choosing between `onClick={...}`, `on:click={...}` and `@click="..."` is actually a lack of choice.
 And I'm tired of it.